shellrhythm/shellrhythm-cli/README.md

 ## How do I make a chart?

-Check `/charts/CHARTING.md`, everything you need to know is in there.
+Use the editor!
+It's the 2nd option on the titlescreen.

 ## Can I use this project for something?

 Sure!
-THe entire codebase is under the ISC license, so honestly do whatever with it.
+The entire codebase is under the ISC license, so honestly do whatever with it.
-However, one of the library this project uses, [pybass3](https://github.com/devdave/pybass3/), uses a library called BASS, which is a commercial product.
+However, one of the libraries this project uses, [pybass3](https://github.com/devdave/pybass3/), uses a library called BASS, which is a commercial product.
 While it is free for non-commercial use, please ensure to [obtain a valid licence](http://www.un4seen.com/bass.html#license) if you plan on distributing any application using it commercially.

 ## Known issues